 Stay: The Benson, Portland (Superior)

 Depart for UK

-On your penultimate day, drop off your car at Seattle airport to board your overnight flight back home, arriving on day 17.
+On your penultimate day, drive from Portland to Seattle and drop off your car at Seattle airport to board your overnight flight back home, arriving on day 15.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.

 - Complimentary UK airport lounge access

 - 11 days (Compact) car hire and road book